ME-ICA/tedana/docs/approach.rst

 The number of selected principal components depends on the selection criteria.
-For this PCA method in particular, ``--tedpca`` provides three different options to select the PCA components based on three widely-used model selection criterion:
+For this PCA method in particular, ``--tedpca`` provides three different options to select the PCA components based on three widely-used model selection criteria:

 * ``aic``: the Akaike Information Criterion (`AIC`_), which is the least aggressive option;
   i.e., returns the largest number of components.